best-practice-and-impact/ons-spark/ons-spark/spark-functions/date-functions.md

 # ℹ more rows
 ```
 ````
 From the R output we can confirm that indeed `date_of_call` column is a `date` data type.
-For python we must print again the schema to confirm that.
+For `PySpark` we must print the schema to confirm this.

 ````{tabs}
 ```{code-tab} py